 A new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs).

 A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).

+An AP affiliated with the AP MLD with which the nontransmitted BSSID is affiliated becomes disabled or enabled through a new advertised TTLM defined in 35.3.7.5 (Affiliated AP link disablement and enablement). (#19863, 20056)

 —Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.